Steps of Radiation Therapy Treatment

 During Your Treatment:

 When it is time for your treatment, the radiation therapists will position you on the treatment bed.
 Once you are positioned, the bed will be moved under the linear accelerator (the radiation machine).
-The therapists will check measurements and take images to make sure you are in the right position.
+The therapists will check measurements and take images to make sure you are in the right position each day.

 The radiation therapists will not stay in the treatment room with you during treatment.
-They go to the treatment control area and start the linear accelerator.
 The radiation therapists can see you through a camera while you are receiving treatment and will make sure you’re okay.
 There is an intercom in the room that you can use to speak to the radiation therapists whenever you need to.

-The linear accelerator will not touch you during the treatment session.
-It may move around your body during the session to give you radiation from different angles.
+The linear accelerator will not touch you during the treatment sessions.
+It may move around your body during the sessions to give you radiation from different angles.